Wednesday, July 9, 2025

 Jesus teaches about service and kindness.
 He is saying that when we help others, especially those who are in need or less fortunate, it’s as if we are doing it for Him.
 This teaching emphasizes the importance of empathy and compassion in our actions.
 Moreover, doing righteous deeds leads to eternal life.

-Lord Jesus, in Your words, we find a guiding light, "Amen, I say to you," resonates in the quiet of the night.
-In every act of kindness, in every deed of love, we see Your face, in the heavens above.
 When we reach out to the least of our brothers, we reach out to You, there are no others.
-In the hungry we feed, in the naked we clothe, we see Your love, and make an oath.
+In the hungry we feed, in the naked we clothe, we see Your love and make an oath.
 To serve You Lord, in all that we do, to remember always, our actions are unto You.
 Help us to see You, in every face, and to serve our brothers, with grace.
-With much love and thanksgiving we pray.
-Amen.

 Pericope: